 Do not include expenses for meals and entertainment, taxes, or interest on line 4.
-Deductible taxes are entered on lines 5 through 9 of Schedule A (Form 1040), or Form 1040-T, Section B, lines d through g.
+Deductible taxes are entered on lines 5 through 9 of Schedule A (Form 1040).
 Employees cannot deduct car loan interest.

 Note: If line 4 is your only entry, do not complete Form 2106-EZ.
-Instead, enter your expenses directly on Schedule A (Form 1040), line 20, or Form 1040-T, Section B, line n.
+Instead, enter your expenses directly on Schedule A (Form 1040), line 20.